1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3.4 Unripe Bananas

-Ripe bananas can help with constipation, but unripe bananas contain more resistant starch, which slows digestion.
+Ripe bananas are good for constipation, and while unripe bananas have more resistant starch which slows digestion.

 Why it slows you down: